Jason-Skillman/Jason-Skillman/README.md

 - 🤔 I’m looking for help with advanced shading techniques with HLSL for Unity URP/HDRP.
 - 💬 Ask me about my favorite game and why. 🌌🚀
 - 📫 How to reach me: https://www.linkedin.com/in/jason-skillman/
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: The UDK was my first game engine and taught me a lot about assets and project work flow.
+- ⚡ Fun fact: The UDK was my first game engine and taught me a lot about assets and project workflow.

 ### Favorite Launguages
 <img align="left" alt="Java" title="Java" width="30px" src="assets/launguages/java.png"/>